The 3 Types of Mutual Funds

-Money market funds have relatively low risks, compared to other mutual funds and most other investments.
+Money market funds have relatively low risks, compared with other mutual funds and most other investments.
 By law, they are limited to investing only in specific high-quality, short-term investments issued by the U.S. government, U.S. corporations, and state and local governments.

 Money market funds try to keep their “net asset value” (NAV)—which represents the value of one share in a fund—at a constant $1 per share.
 But the NAV may fall below $1 if the fund's investments perform poorly.

-Historically the returns for money market funds have been lower than for either bond or stock funds, leaving them vulnerable to rising inflation.
+Historically, the returns for money market funds have been lower than for either bond or stock funds, leaving them vulnerable to rising inflation.
 In other words, if a money market fund paid a guaranteed rate of 3 percent, but over the investment period, inflation rose by 4 percent, the value of the investor’s money would have been eroded by that 1 percent.

 During the Global Financial Crisis, one of the bigger concerns was on potential shortfalls in money market funds, but those concerns have largely gone away in recent years.

 Both equity and bond funds can also specialize in either domestic (US companies for those readers located in the United States) or international holdings.
 Global diversification can be as, if not more, important than diversification between equity, fixed income and money markets.